Mozambican War of Independence: International consciousness and support

 Leaders of the Mozambican independence movement were educated abroad and thus brought a focus on the transnational to their liberation efforts.
 Marcelino dos Santos, the movement's unofficial diplomat, took the lead on international networking between the movement and other countries that provided aid.
-They read Mao's works and thus adopted Maoist and Marxist-Leninist ideology at an early stage, even though the group's Marxist-Leninist affiliations were not made official until 1977.
+They read Mao's works and thus adopted Maoist and Marxist–Leninist ideology at an early stage, even though the group's Marxist–Leninist affiliations were not made official until 1977.
 As such, their approach to the war for independence was rooted in understanding of international liberation struggles, especially those by countries that would later align themselves with Marx-Leninism or communism.
-FRELIMO's fighting strategy was inspired by anti-colonial wars and other guerilla campaigns in China, South Vietnam and Algeria.
+FRELIMO's fighting strategy was inspired by anti-colonial wars and other guerrilla campaigns in China, South Vietnam and Algeria.

 FRELIMO was recognized early on by the Organization of African Unity (OAU), a group founded by Kwame Nkrumah and other African leaders, focused on eradicating colonialism and neocolonialism from the African continent.
 The OAU provided funds in support of the independence fight.

 Such support from other free nations on the African continent was crucial to the war effort.
 FRELIMO, and other Mozambican liberation groups that preceded it, were based in Tanzania because the character of Portuguese colonization under the Estado Novo was so repressive that it was nearly impossible for such resistance movements to begin and flourish in Mozambique proper.
 When Tanzania gained independence in 1961, President Julius Nyerere permitted liberation movements in exile, including FRELIMO, to have the country as their base of operations.
 On the African continent, FRELIMO received support from Tanzania, Algeria, and Egypt, among other independent nations.